+86 1510-529-7925 [email protected]

 DSC_0268-1024x768-1024x768 Concert Photography Lesson 3

-A soft or classical rock band, you need a shutter speed of 200 or more.
+For a soft or classical rock band, you need a shutter speed of 200 or more.
 Under 200 is just too slow to freeze the guitarists.

 DSC_0268-1024x768-1024x768 Concert Photography Lesson 3

-Hatake band is a soft rock band from Japan
+Hatake Band is a soft rock band from Japan

 A pop band with lots of dancing will need a shutter speed of 320 or more